Skip to main content

 Empty box

-Conventionally, empty boxes (also called block cells) use a shade of black color.
+Empty boxes (also called block cells) conventionally use a shade of black.
 You can override this color to create a more unique grid appearance.

 Lines

-By default, gridlines are drawn in thin style, using the black color.
+By default, gridlines are drawn in thin style using black.
 You can change both the color and the thickness of the gridlines.

 Game type specific options